OCBliss/Basel3/CODE/STEP 03/readme.md

   - Save and re-run the script
 - ➤ This workaround consistently succeeds and allows full capital reconstruction logic to proceed

-> 📌 Note: Automated dtype coercion will be added in a future version.
-For now, `3c` is best for previewing transformations without encountering Excel-format edge cases.
+> 📌 Note: Automated dtype coercion should now be fixed in v1.0 for `call_reports_vertical_retrospective4.py`

 ---